Introduction to the service model

 How can I host services in the Golem network?

 Golem allows you to launch and control interactive services.
-Contrary to batch processing tasks - which execute certain computations and finish once the results are ready - a service is, in general Golem terms, a process which runs under the direct control of Provider, based on the Agreement with a Requestor, and responds to requests (passed either via Golem network, or totally outside of Golem network's visibility), until it is explicitly stopped (usually by a Requestor).
+Contrary to batch processing tasks - which execute certain computations and finish once the results are ready - a service is, in general Golem terms, a process which runs on a node controlled by a Provider, based on the Agreement with a Requestor, and responds to requests (passed either via Golem network, or totally outside of Golem network's visibility), until it is explicitly stopped (usually by a Requestor).

 In the Golem service model, the Requestor Agent application specifies the service which is to be instantiated and then controls the service instance throughout its lifecycle in the Golem network.